JKZH-Cyber/JKZH-Cyber/README.md

 ## Current Position

-- I currently work a full-time remote position as an Infrastructure Technician II; I respond daily to incidents for our various clients.
+- I work full-time remotely as an Infrastructure Technician II with a focus on Security and Networks, providing Tier 3 support across multiple client environments.
+- I respond to incidents daily, analyzing and resolving issues that impact network, systems, and security operations.
-- Though this position is primarily remote, I go on-site to support our clients when there are network-related issues.
+- While primarily remote, I also provide on-site support for complex networking and infrastructure challenges.
-- After a year with my current employer, I was recently promoted from Infrastructure Technician I to Infrastructure Technician II.
-Based on my employer's current structure and hierarchy, I provide Tier 3 support for our clients.
+- Promoted from Infrastructure Technician I after one year, I now operate in a senior capacity, handling escalations and supporting incident resolution for business-critical systems.

 <a href="https://linkedin.com/in/jkzhairston"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>